google/perfetto/docs/quickstart/android-tracing.md

 If you are running on a Mac or Linux host, or are using a bash-based terminal on Windows, you can use the following:

-WARNING: The below command does not work on Android P because the `--txt` option was introduced in Q. The binary protobuf format should be used instead; the details of this can be found on the
+WARNING: The below command does not work on Android Pie because the `--txt` option was introduced in Queen Cake.
+The binary protobuf format should be used instead; the details of this can be found on the
 [_Trace configuration_ page](https://perfetto.dev/docs/concepts/config#pbtx-vs-binary-format).